Tzadik Penimi: Career

 After working with United King Films, Penimi participated in small independent features funded by the Israeli Film Fund.
 He founded Production 27 Studios in his homeland in 2003.
 Involvement in his first feature Cutie Honey came in 2004.
 Reteaming with star Eriko Sato the next year, he executive produced Carved: The Slit-Mouthed Woman, based on the Japanese urban legend.Subsequent to this was Stolen Identity a film following the events of the theft of a woman’s phone and social media accounts being hacked by a stalker.

 Terra Formars was based on the original manga series and distributed by Warner Brothers.
 Following this was Transit (2018), filmed in Germany and France and based on the 1944 Anna Seghers novel.
 It won the 68th Berlin International Film Festival.
 Penimi then contributed to the horror film Sadako, part of The Ring franchise.
-Later the science fiction film Mousa mixing themes remiscent of the films Short Circuit and the Iron Man trilogy.
+Later, he produced the science fiction film Mousa.

 He continues to work in the entertainment industry following three decades of productions spanning various film genres.

 Upcoming projects

 As of 2024, Penimi's production house was working on developing a film inspired by the Steve Miller Band song "Take the Money and Run".
+As of 2026 this film is in active preproduction.